 Word to the wise: It’s best to ask about the coinsurance policy when you pay insurance.
 Standard is about 5-10%.

 Accidents that deposit insurance may not cover

-Gross negligence and steering of the vessel without a necessary authorization or under the influence of alcohol do not fall under the insurance benefit, meaning that the insurance company will not refund such events.
-It’s also good to know that an accident that happened during good weather will be investigated.
+Gross negligence and steering of the vessel without necessary authorization or under the influence of alcohol do not fall under the insurance benefit, meaning that the insurance company will not refund such events.
+It’s also good to know that an accident during good weather will be investigated.
 Some insurance companies look at the details of the claim, and in case of suspicion of negligence, they won’t refund you for the insured event.